Abdu-khaled/AWS-DevOps-Project/README.md

-# GCP-DevOps-Project
+# AWS-DevOps-Project

 ## Docker flask application

 - This appliaction coding by python
-- It should be deploy on GKE
+- It should be deploy on EKS